 What Courses are Required?

 At MCC, the Dental Assistant program curriculum is a combination of didactic and laboratory courses.
 The curriculum includes courses on oral anatomy and pathophysiology, dental radiography, infection control in dentistry, chairside assisting, dental materials, oral health promotion and dental practice management.
 Dental Assistant students are also required to complete a minimum of 300 clinical practicum hours.

 Where Do Students Receive Clinical Training?

 Manchester Community College enjoys an excellent working partnership with the UConn School of Dental Medicine.
 Dental Assistant students work with the university’s dental students and dentists in the general dentistry and dental specialty clinics and have earned an exceptional reputation in the performance of their chairside assisting practices.

 In addition to their work at the UConn School of Dental Medicine, Dental Assistant students rotate through at least one private dental practice, public health clinic or pediatric clinic.

 Application to Program

-Be sure to complete the following FIVE steps prior to the application deadline of June 15, 2022, for classes beginning in August 2022.
+Be sure to complete the following FIVE steps prior to the application deadline of February 1, 2023.

 - Attend a Dental Assistant information session before the application deadline.
 Email Rosemary Ryan for available dates and times.

 - Complete Dental Assistant program prerequisites.

 - All candidates must have a minimum GPA of 2.5.

 - Dental Assistant program prerequisites include the following MCC courses or their equivalent, if transferring:

 - Eligibility for ENG* 101: English Composition

 - Eligibility for MAT* 109: Quantitative Literacy or higher

 - Submit official copies of all transcripts by February 1, 2023.
 Only electronic transcripts are acceptable.

 - For electronic transcripts, visit your previous institutions’ websites for instructions on how to order online transcripts.